List of characters in mythology novels by Rick Riordan: Reyna Ramírez-Arellano

 In The Blood of Olympus, she, Nico, and Coach Hedge go on a quest to return the Athena Parthenos to Camp Half-Blood.
-While shadow-travelling to New York, the trio stops in San Juan and visits Reyna's former house, haunted by the ghosts of her relatives.
+While shadow-traveling to New York, the trio stops in San Juan and visits Reyna's former house, haunted by the ghosts of her relatives.
 There Reyna reveals that the Ramírez-Arellano family (which includes Roberto Cofresi and Captain Marion Frederic Ramírez de Arellano) has always been favored by Bellona.
 Reyna's father (an Iraq War veteran) deeply loved the goddess, but his PTSD turned this love into an unhealthy paranoia.
-When Reyna was ten years old, he became a mania, a spirit personifying insanity, madness, and crazed frenzy.
+When Reyna was ten years old, he became a mania.
 When the mania attacked Hylla, young Reyna picked up the closest weapon and killed what remained of her father.
 Reyna is reluctant to discuss the incident because patricide is "unforgivable" in New Rome.

-Reyna had romantic feelings for Jason Grace, which is shown throughout the series and noticed by several characters.
+Reyna had romantic feelings for Jason, which is shown throughout the series and noticed by several characters.
 After Jason had disappeared, it is implied that she briefly considered Percy a romantic partner.
 In The Tyrant's Tomb, Reyna is revealed to be asexual.

 Following the Battle of San Francisco Bay, Reyna resigns as praetor and instead joins the Hunters of Artemis.
-In The Tower of Nero, after becoming a god once again, Apollo encounters Reyna who is settling in well with the Hunters and has been mentoring Leo Valdez in his behavior towards Calypso.
+In The Tower of Nero, after becoming a god once again, Apollo encounters Reyna who is settling in well with the Hunters and has been mentoring Leo in his behavior toward Calypso.